 Transport yourself to a lively atmosphere reminiscent of Key West by spending an afternoon at Portside Grill and Bar.
 Here, an open-air setting, tropical décor and colorful characters always make for a delightful experience.

-Located at Virginia Dare Marina, this Smith Mountain Lake restaurant on the water offers a limited yet satisfying selection of casual dining favorites, well-suited to the open-air, over-water setting.
+Located at Virginia Dare Marina and only open in season, this Smith Mountain Lake restaurant on the water offers a limited yet satisfying selection of casual dining favorites, well-suited to the open-air, over-water setting.

 We love the peel-and-eat shrimp and the half-pound Angus Beef Burger.
 And don’t miss some of the best wings at Smith Mountain Lake, available in Chili Lime, Jerk and Carolina Gold flavors.